Timeline

 Visual Identity

-Exciting, Inclusive, and Friendly
+Exciting, inclusive, and friendly

-Designing with API Data
+Designing with API data

 Using the Google Maps API taught me how to design within the limits of third-party data.
 While the API gave us access to rich location info and saved development time, I had to be selective about what to show.
 For example, I initially included Google user reviews, but removed them to reduce loading time and keep the experience lightweight.